gabriel-guelfi/splitphp/README.md

 ### Getting Started ###
 1. [Download](https://github.com/gabriel-guelfi/splitphp/archive/refs/tags/v1.2.12.zip) the framework source on the path of your application and unzip it. (the Composer solution is currently being studied)
-2. Rename the file */example.config.ini* to "/config.ini".
+2. Run **`php console setup`**, which will generate a "/config.ini" file, with some auto-settings.
 3. Setup */config.ini* file according to your application's needs.
-4. From your **application's root dir**, run PHP's built-in server at "localhost": **`php -S localhost -t public`**.
+4. Turn on your app running the command: **`php console server:start`**.
-5. Access http://localhost/ in the browser and you shall see the **SPLIT PHP** Welcome Page.
+5. Access http://localhost:8000 in the browser and you shall see the **SPLIT PHP** Welcome Page.

 **Read more about it all at the [Official Documentation](http://splitphp.org/docs#getstarted)**.